Inflation will rise sharply, says Mervyn King

 Before the inflation report, the market was expecting a rate rise in May, with perhaps two further rises later in the year.

-Previously, Mr King had said that inflation would come down without interest rate rises.'Over-interpreted'
+Previously, Mr King had said that inflation would come down without interest rate rises.

 However, some observers read Mr King's comments on Wednesday as meaning a rate rise was not imminent.

 "It looks as though markets may have over-interpreted [Mr] King's line on inflation in yesterday's letter to the chancellor," said Philip Shaw at Investec.